 Option 1: TX UE considers that RX UE does not want DRX operation.

 Option 2: TX UE considers that RX UE is ok with any DRX configuration.

+Option 3: TX UE considers that RX UE has not decided the desired DRX configuration yet.